Lee-AnnC/True_Essence/README.md

 - For visitors to the site who are not logged in, list items links are available for them to use.
     1. Home (The logo itself)
-    2. Products (drop down menu of products)
+    2. Products (drop-down menu of products)
-    3. Blog Posts(Read Only)
+    3. Blog Posts(Read-Only)
     4. Log In
     5. Register
     6. Shopping Bag

 - For users who are logged in, the list items are as follows:
     1. Home (The logo itself)
-    2. Products (drop down menu of products)
+    2. Products (drop-down menu of products)
     3. Blog Posts
     4. Add New Blog
     5. Shopping Bag